pandosme/doreme/README.md

 # Overview
 Node-Red is already included the official Rasbian image.
 If you only need Node-Red, use that.
 More information can be found on https://nodered.org.

 This repository is to simplify installation when you need Noder-Red, Mosquitto MQTT broker and a Mongo database.
 Also, docker enables creating multiple instances of the three services on a single Rasberry Pi.
 You can of course run this on any machine that have docker and docker-compose but it is optimized for Raspberry Pi (Mongo Database).
 It includes pre-configured container for Node-Red, Mosquitto Broker and Mongo Database.
-Node-red also include a number of additional common nodes such as Axis device node and dashboard.
-Some flows examples are also included.
-You can remove them if you do not need them.
+Node-red also include a number of additional common nodes such as dashboard, mongodb2 and Axis Camera.

 There is no authentication on any service.
 Authentication is added for production systems by editing nodered/settings.js and mosquitto/config/mosquitto.conf.